lose power

 Pros:

 I love my Kelly Kettle because you can use twigs, dry leaves, or pine cones to cook outside with this awesome stove.
-The fuel is practically free if you have some pine cones near where you live.
+The fuel is practically free if you have some pinecones nearby where you live.
 I store them in buckets.
 It boils water and food very quickly.
 Mine came with a bag that I can use to store the unit and help protect it.

 Cons:

-I have to give a con only because you can only use it outside.
-It will not hold a heavy pan on top, it would be a little unstable.
-But, you can make small pans of soup or boil water within minutes, literally.
+I have to give it a con only because you can only use it outside.
+It won’t hold a heavy pan on top, which would make it a little unstable.
+However, you can make small pans of soup or boil water in just minutes.

 What can I cook on a Kelly Kettle?